-Works closely with clinical staff members (e.g., providers, nurses, clinicians) and Clinical Systems Trainers and Clinical Workflow Analysts to determine functional, training and support, data and reporting, and usability needs/requirements of clinical systems necessary to support clinical operations, and liaises with the appropriate IM/IT and informatics staff groups to provide necessary support.
+Works closely with clinical staff members (e.g., providers, nurses, clinicians), Clinical Systems Trainers and Clinical Workflow Analysts to determine functional, training and support, data and reporting, and usability needs/requirements of clinical systems necessary to support clinical operations.
+Liaises with the appropriate IM/IT and informatics staff groups to provide necessary support.

-Leads clinical and process improvement teams and participates in MTF, RMC, and MEDCOM governance meetings to represent user requirements and informs stakeholders of all informatics best practices.
+Leads clinical and process improvement teams.
+Participates in MTF, RMC and MEDCOM governance meetings to represent user requirements and informs stakeholders of all informatics best practices.

-Conducts and/or attends regular meetings with informatics colleagues to discuss emerging trends/developments throughout the AMEDD, including software upgrades, new program rollouts, and communication efforts that may affect informatics programs and, when necessary, revises the MTF’s informatics strategy to accommodate these changes.
+Conducts and/or attends regular meetings with informatics colleagues to discuss emerging trends/developments throughout the AMEDD, including software upgrades, new program rollouts, and communication efforts that may affect informatics programs.
+When necessary, revises the MTF’s informatics strategy to accommodate these changes.